derjulian2/ToolBox/Networking/README.txt

-various experiments around networking and socket-programming mostly in C++
+various experiments around networking and socket-programming in C++